-- 1. Open to all 4-H youth (Jr., Int. & Sr. Levels), regardless of project enrollment.
-Cloverbud members can participate at the local level. - 2.
+- 1. Open to all 4-H youth (Jr., Int. & Sr. Levels), regardless of project enrollment. - 2.
 All entries must have 3" x 5" card describing how item was made, techniques used, what was learned, etc. - 3.
 One entry allowed per 4-H member in each class. - 4.
 All Creative Kids entries can be entered during regular 4-H Still life entry days & times prior to fair EXCEPT the Cookies!
 Cookies are to be entered at the same time as other 4-H food exhibits.

-CLASS 1 - Nature Craft
+CLASS 1 - LEGO Creations

-- You must use natural items found in nature (any color or pattern) to create your entry.
-Use your creativity to build your entry, which must be constructed by the exhibitor. - Creation should be usable and/or decorative. - May be constructed from a pattern or be an original design. - Other decorative items may be used but must be primarily made from items found in nature. - Maximum size is 18"x18" x 18". - Judges will consider creativity, craftsmanship, workmanship, & design.
+- You must use LEGOS to create entry, and entry must be made by exhibitor. - Creation should be usable and/or decorative. - May be constructed from a pattern or be an original design. - Other decorative items may be used but must be primarily made from LEGOs. - Maximum size is 18"x18" x 18". - Judges will consider creativity, craftsmanship, workmanship, & design.

-CLASS 2 - Recycled Newspaper
+CLASS 2 - Recycled Cardboard project

-- You must use newspaper as the primary basis of your creation - Item can be either usable or decorative, and must be constructed by the member. - Maximum size is 18"x18"x18". - May be made using a pattern or an original design. - Judges will consider creativity, craftsmanship, workmanship, & design.
+- You must use cardboard as the primary basis of your creation. - Item can be either usable or decorative.

+- Maximum size is 18"x18"x18". - May be made using a pattern or an original design.

+Judges will consider creativity, craftsmanship, workmanship, & design.

-CLASS 3 - Creative Culinary project "Chocolate"
+CLASS 3 - Creative Culinary project "Cookies"

-- All cookie entries should be made from "scratch" (no mixes) - Must be baked and not require refrigeration. (no alcohol or raw eggs). - Entries will consist of 4 (four) cookies, muffins, or other individual items.
-If a loaf or pan is used for baking, send 1⁄4 of the item (bread, cake, etc.) Bring your entry on a sturdy disposable plate, sealed in a plastic bag. - Entry must be accompanied by a recipe. - Judges will consider appearance, texture, aroma, and flavor. - Food items will not be returned.
+- All cookie entries should be made from "scratch," no mixes. - Must be baked and not require refrigeration. (no alcohol or raw eggs). - Entries will consist of 4 (four) cookies, of any size and shape, on a sturdy disposable plate in a plastic bag. - Entry must be accompanied by recipe. - Judges will consider appearance, texture, aroma, and flavor. - Food items will not be returned.

-CLASS 4 - Creative Poetry project "Summer Fun"
+CLASS 4 - Creative Poetry project "Autumn or Harvest time"

-- Entries must be original work completed within the last year. - Entry limited to one 8 1/2" x 11" page. - Printing must be 12 pt. font or larger (easily read font), or hand printed. - Illustrations are permitted, but must be contained within the one page. - May be metered, free verse, haiku, or any other style of poetry. - Judges will consider ideas and content, organization, word choices, fluency, grammar, neatness, punctuation and spelling, etc.
+- Entries must be original work completed within the last year. - Entry limited to one 8 1/2" x 11" page. - Printing must be 12 pt. font or larger (easily read font), or hand printed. - Illustrations are permitted, but must be contained within the one page. - May be metered, free verse, haiku, or any other poetry style. - Judges will consider ideas and content, organization, word choices, fluency, grammar, neatness, punctuation and spelling, etc.

-CLASS 5 - Creative Photo Project "Summer Fun"
+CLASS 5 - Creative Photo Project "Springtime"

-- Photos must be either 5"x7" or 8"x10" and printed on photo paper. - Photos must be firmly mounted on matte board with a minimum margin of 1" and maximum of 2". - Photos must have been taken by the 4-H member and include a caption. - Photos must be representative of the subject "Summer Fun". - Photo label must be completed and attached to entry (C0890e).
-You can find the Photo Label (WSU Publication C0890e) at https://pubs.extension.wsu.edu/ - Framed or non-mounted entries will not be accepted in this class - Judges will consider quality of photo, interest, storytelling ability, presentation, mounting.
+- Photos must be either 5"x7" or 8"x10" and printed on photo paper. - Photos must be firmly mounted on matte board with a minimum margin of 1" and maximum of 2" - Photos must have been taken by the 4-H member and include a caption. - Photos must be representative of the subject "Springtime". - Photo label must be completed and attached to entry (C0890e).
+You can find the Photo Label (WSU Publication C0890e) at https://pubs.extension.wsu.edu/ - Framed or non-mounted entries will not be

+- accepted in this class. - Judges will consider quality of photo, interest, storytelling ability, presentation, mounting.

-CLASS 6 - Garden Project "Garden Gift Basket"
+CLASS 6 - Creative Gardening "Garden Themed Gift Basket"

-- Small basket (12"x12" maximum) filled with supplies suitable for gardening such as tools, seeds, gloves, apronuse your imagination! - All items in basket must be usable.
+- Small basket (12"x12" maximum) filled with supplies suitable for gardening such as tools, seeds, gloves, apron - use your imagination! - All items in basket must be usable.
 It is preferable that at least one item be handmade. - Total cost of all items in basket shall not exceed \$12. - A 3"x5" card must accompany basket describing how the items were made, use, and process of putting basket together. - Some things judges will consider are: usability, theme, creativity and presentation.